AOMediaCodec/libavif/README.md

             ... decoder->image->yuvFormat; // U and V planes might be smaller than Y based on format,
                                            // use avifGetPixelFormatInfo() to find out in a generic way

-            // See Basic Decoding example for color profile querying
+            // See Basic Decoding example for color profile and metadata querying

             // Option 1: Use YUV planes directly
             ... decoder->image->yuvPlanes;